nebari-dev/nebari-docs/docs/docs/how-tos/nebari-stages-directory.md

 `nebari deploy` will validate your configuration file, generate new Terraform manifests **UNLESS** you use the `--disable-render`, **AND** deploy those changes.
 If `--disable-render` is set, the Nebari CLI will instead use whatever code is present in the existing `stages` directory.
 This is useful to ensure that only Terraform code changes that you have seen are present with the deploy (see Tip below).

 :::tip
-If you are uisng a `git` repo to maintain your Nebari configuration, you can preview the effects that a Nebari version upgrades and/or config file change will make to your running Nebari deployment.
+If you are using a `git` repo to maintain your Nebari configuration, you can preview the effects that a Nebari version upgrades and/or config file change will make to your running Nebari deployment.
 First perform the [Nebari upgrade command][upgrade-nebari] or modify your `nebari-config.yaml` file, then run `nebari render`.
 After the new `/stages/` directories are generated, use `git diff` to see any Terraform changes that will be made with the next `nebari deploy`.

 Please note that some changes (e.g. container image tags) are injected as Terraform variable values at runtime by `nebari deploy`, this technique will not capture every possible change the way a basic `terraform plan` would.
 :::

 ## Overview of Nebari Stages
 When you run `nebari deploy`, you will see several log entries indicating Terraform initializing anew.
-This is because ***every Nebari stage is an independent Terraform deployment.***  This modular architecture allows for the greatest flexibility when customizing your platform, such as using different cloud providers in the Infrastucture stage, overriding or skipping entire stages, or adding [extensions][nebari-extension-system] to your deployment.
+This is because ***every Nebari stage is an independent Terraform deployment.***  This modular architecture allows for the greatest flexibility when customizing your platform, such as using different cloud providers in the Infrastructure stage, overriding or skipping entire stages, or adding [extensions][nebari-extension-system] to your deployment.
 As the `deploy` runs, the deployer will track the Terraform outputs of each stage's Terraform deployment and append them to a `stage_outputs` object so that subsequent stages can access the data as Terraform inputs.

 - **01-terraform-state/[provider-name]** - Creates the infrastructure for Terraform backend, such as Google Cloud Storage bucket or AWS S3 bucket.
 If you are using a `local` or `existing` provider, this stage is skipped and Terraform instead keeps a local `.tfstate` file in each stage folder.
 - **02-infrastructure/[provider-name]** - Deploys the underlying infrastructure, notably the networking components and Kubernetes cluster (unless using the `existing` provider).
 This is the last core Nebari stage which directly interacts with the Terraform cloud provider.